All Products

 Weight

-The total weight of the cloud-native gateway in the vServer group of the CLB instance that is used for migration.
-We recommend that you set the initial weight to 0 and increase the weight after the CLB configuration is complete.
+The total weight of the current gateway nodes that are added to the vServer group of the CLB instance to be migrated.
+We recommend that you first set the initial weight to 0 and enable the migration after the CLB configuration is adjusted.

-• The value 0 indicates that no traffic is routed to the cloud-native gateway.
-We recommend that you set the initial weight to 0 and increase the weight after the CLB scheduling algorithm is changed.
+• A weight of 0 indicates that no traffic is routed to the current gateway.
+We recommend that you set this parameter to 0 for the initial configuration and change it to a non-zero value after you modify the scheduling algorithm of the CLB instance.

-• The value 100 indicates that all traffic is routed to the cloud-native gateway.
-If you set the weight to 100, you must manually set the weight of the source gateway nodes in the vServer group to 0.
-This ensures that all traffic is routed to the cloud-native gateway.
+• A weight of 100 indicates that all traffic is migrated to the current gateway.
+In this case, you must manually set the weight of non-current gateway nodes in the vServer group to 0.
+Otherwise, not all traffic is routed to the current gateway.

-For example, a gateway has two nodes, and the total weight of the gateway is 20.
-After the gateway is added to the vServer group of the CLB instance that is used for migration, the weight of each node in the gateway is 10.
-You must manually adjust the weights of nodes in the vServer group to ensure that the total weight is 100.
-Otherwise, a conflict occurs.
+For example, a gateway has two nodes and the weight is set to 20.
+After the gateway nodes are added to the vServer group of the CLB instance to be migrated, the total weight of the two gateway nodes is 20, which means the weight of each node is 10.
+You need to adjust the weights of the nodes in the vServer group to ensure that the total weight is 100.
+Otherwise, the traffic migration ratio does not match the weight.

 Note

-6. On the Gateway Ingress tab, find the CLB instance that is used for migration and click Monitor in the Actions column to go to the Instances page in the SLB console.
+6. On the Gateway Ingress tab, click Monitor in the Actions column for the target SLB instance to open the Instance Management page in the Server Load Balancer (SLB) console.

-7. On the Instances page, click the Listener tab.
-Find the desired listener and click Modify Listener in the Actions column.
+7. On the Instance Management page, click the Listener tab.
+Find the listener that you want to modify and click Modify Listener Configuration in the Actions column.

-8. On the Configure Listener page, click Modify next to Advanced Settings.
-Set Scheduling Algorithm to Weighted Round-Robin (WRR), and click Next.
-You can configure the backend server and health check based on your business requirements.
+8. On the Configure Listener page, click Modify to the right of Advanced Configuration.
+Set Scheduling Algorithm to Weighted Round-robin (WRR) and click Next.
+You can configure the Backend Server and Health Check as needed.

-9. Click Submit.
-The scheduling algorithm of the CLB instance that is used for migration is changed to weighted round-robin.
+9. Click Submit to set the scheduling algorithm for the CLB instance to weighted round-robin.

-Click the desired listener.
-In the Listener Details panel, you can find that Scheduling Algorithm is changed to Weighted Round-Robin.
+Click the target listener.
+In the Listener Details panel, you can see that the Scheduling Algorithm is set to Weighted Round-robin.

 1. Log on to the MSE console.